 International presence

-ENAP's international assets are concentrated in three countries: Argentina, Ecuador and Egypt.
+Enap's international assets are concentrated in two countries: Ecuador and Egypt.

 Ecuador Ecuador